 How to Get Involved

-The application to participate in the Graduate Peer Mentoring Program for the 2022-2023 academic year has closed.
-If you wish to join the waitlist for the program, contact Hailey.Herman@colorado.edu.
+The application to participate in the Graduate Peer Mentoring Program for the 2023-2024 academic year have closed.

 - This program is offered through the Graduate School and is a supplement to existing departmental mentoring programs.